vitorholiveira/monkey-expense-tracker/README.md

 Expense data is stored in CSV files located in the `expense_files/current/` folder.
 Each month has its own dedicated file, named `expense_YYYY-MM.csv`.

 When a new expense is added, it is appended as a new line in the CSV file.
 This new file then overwrites the previous version, while a backup of the current file is saved.
-Backups are stored in a dedicated directory for each month, located at `expense_files/backup/YYYY-MM/`.
-These backup files follow the naming convention `expense_YYYY-MM-DD_HH:MM:SS.csv`.
+Backups are stored in a dedicated directory for each month, located at `expense_files/current/backup/YYYY-MM/`.
+These backup files follow the naming convention `backup_YYYY-MM-DD_HH:MM:SS.csv`.

 An alternative storage method is available for development mode.
-By setting the `DEVELOPING` constant to `True` in `utils/config.py`, files will be stored as `dev_YYYY-MM.csv` in the `expanse_files/dev` directory, and the backup logic will be disabled.
-When `DEVELOPING` is `False`, the data is stored using the default method, including backups.
+By setting the `DEVELOPING` constant to `True` in `utils/config.py`, files will be stored as `dev_YYYY-MM.csv` in the `expanse_files/dev/` directory and the backup files will be stored at `expanse_files/dev/backup/`.
+When `DEVELOPING` is `False`, the data is stored using the default method.

 ## How installments are implemented